1994–95 San Antonio Spurs season

 The 1994–95 San Antonio Spurs season was the 19th season for the San Antonio Spurs in the National Basketball Association, and their 28th season as a franchise.

+Season summary

+Off-season

 During the off-season, the Spurs hired Bob Hill as their new head coach, re-acquired Sean Elliott after playing one year with the Detroit Pistons, re-signed Avery Johnson after one season with the Golden State Warriors, and signed free agents Chuck Person, and former All-Star forward Moses Malone.

-Early into the regular season, they signed free agent Doc Rivers, who was previously released by the New York Knicks.
+Regular season

+Early into the regular season, the Spurs signed free agent Doc Rivers, who was previously released by the New York Knicks.
+Under Hill, and despite the return of Elliott and Johnson, along with the addition of Person, the Spurs struggled and played below .500 in winning percentage with a slow 7–9 start to the regular season, as Dennis Rodman served two suspensions early into the season.
+However, the team won 13 of their next 14 games, which included a seven-game winning streak in December, and a six-game winning streak between December and January.
+The Spurs posted an eight-game winning streak between January and February, and held a 30–15 record at the All-Star break.

-With Dennis Rodman serving two suspensions early into the regular season, the Spurs struggled and played below .500 basketball with a slow 7–9 start.
-However, they would win 13 of their next 14 games, hold a 30–15 record at the All-Star break, then later on post a 15-game winning streak between March and April, and win 21 of their final 23 games, winning the Midwest Division title by finishing with the league's best record at 62–20, and earning the first seed in the Western Conference.
-It was also their best regular season record in franchise history, surpassing the 56-win 1989–90 season, which would be surpassed 11 seasons later by the 2005-06 team (63–19), then 10 seasons later by the 2015-16 squad (67–15).
+The team posted another eight-game winning streak between February and March, posted a 15-game winning streak between March and April, and then posted a six-game winning streak to close the season, winning 21 of their final 23 games.
+The Spurs won the Midwest Division title by finishing with a league-best 62–20 record, and earning the first seed in the Western Conference.
+It was also their best regular-season record in franchise history, surpassing the 56-win 1989–90 season, which would be surpassed eleven seasons later by the 2005–06 team (63–19), and then ten seasons later by the 2015–16 squad (67–15).
+The Spurs qualified for the NBA playoffs for the sixth consecutive year.